Parameterizing Path Partitions: Neighborhood Diversity and Vertex Cover Parameterizations

 \subsection{More on vertex cover parameterization}

+We now study the parameterization by the vertex cover number of the (underlying) graph, which provides better running times than via the more general (directed) neighborhood diversity parameterization of \autoref{cor:dspp+dipp-vc}.

-\begin{proposition} \textsc{UPP}, \textsc{USPP} and \textsc{UIPP} are \FPT when parameterized by vertex cover number, as they admit single-exponential size kernels. \end{proposition} \begin{proof} Assume that $\vc(G)$ is our problem parameter, given a graph $G=(V,E)$, and let $C\subseteq V$ be a minimum vertex cover (which can be computed in \FPT time by \cite{CheKanXia2010}).
-Now we claim that if there are more than $2\vc(G)$ many vertices in the independent set $ I=V\setminus C$ that have the same type, then at least one of them must form a single-vertex path in a minimum pp of $G$.
-Implementing this reduction rule leaves us with $|I|\leq 2\vc(G)\cdot 2^{\vc(G)}$, as the number of neighborhood diversity classes within $I$ is clearly bounded by $2^{\vc(G)}$.
-Hence, we can assume that the size of $G$ is bounded by a function in $\vc(G)$ which shows that \textsc{UPP}, \textsc{UIPP} and \textsc{USPP} parameterized by vertex cover, have a kernel and are hence in \FPT. \end{proof}
+\begin{proposition} \textsc{UPP}, \textsc{USPP} and \textsc{UIPP} are \FPT when parameterized by vertex cover number, as they admit single-exponential size kernels.
+The same holds for directed graphs for \textsc{DPP}, \textsc{DSPP} and \textsc{DIPP}, for the vertex cover number of the underlying graph. \end{proposition} \begin{proof} Assume that $\vc(G)$ is our problem parameter, given a graph $G=(V,E)$, and let $C\subseteq V$ be a minimum vertex cover (which can be computed in \FPT time by \cite{CheKanXia2010,HarNar2024}).
+Now we claim that if there are more than $2\vc(G)$ many vertices in the independent set $ I=V\setminus C$ that have the same type, then at least one of them must form a single-vertex path in a minimum pp $\mathbb{P}$ of $G$.
+Namely, consider a vertex $x_0\in I$ with $x_1,\dots,x_{2\vc(G)}\in I$ being $2\vc(G)$ many other vertices of the same type, i.e., $N_G(x_0)=N_G(x_i)$ for $i=1,\dots,2\vc(G)$.
+Any of these vertices~$x_i$ (with $i=0,\dots,2\vc(G)$) that is not forming a single-vertex path in $\mathbb{P}$ demands at least one neighbor $y_i\in N_G(x_0)$ as a neighbor on its path.
+This neighbor $y_i$ can only be `shared' by one other vertex $x_i'\in I$ on this path, i.e., there might be at most one $i'\neq i$ such that $y_i=y_{i'}$.
+But as $|N_G(x_0)|\leq \vc(G)$ and as there are (at least) $2\vc(G)+1$ many vertices of the same type as $x_0$, so by pigeon hole, at least one vertex must form a single-vertex path in~$\mathbb{P}$.

-In view of the results obtained in the preceding subsection on directed graphs, we can state and prove similar single-exponential kernel results for vertex cover parameterization also in these cases.
+Implementing this reduction rule leaves us with $|I|\leq 2\vc(G)\cdot 2^{\vc(G)}$, as the number of neighborhood equivalence classes within $I$ is clearly bounded by $2^{\vc(G)}$.
+Hence, we can assume that the size of $G$ is bounded by a function in $\vc(G)$ which shows that \textsc{UPP}, \textsc{UIPP} and \textsc{USPP} parameterized by vertex cover, have a kernel and are hence in \FPT.

+Note that the exact same argument holds for directed graphs as well, based on our reasoning in the preceding subsection. \end{proof}

 We can also obtain a direct \FPT algorithm for \textsc{UPP}, leading to the following result.
 It is not that clear how this result can be adapted to the other path partition variants (\textsc{UIPP} and \textsc{USPP}) studied in this paper.